kartik-venugopal/aural-player/README.md

 ## Known issues

-### Bad audio quality when using Bluetooth headphones
+### Bad audio quality when plugging in Bluetooth headphones

-If you notice poor audio quality when using Bluetooth headphones, try the following:
+If you notice poor audio quality when you first plug in Bluetooth headphones, try the following:

 **Fix# 1 - Set your system's input device to the built-in device**